Native American Studies (NATV)

 A bit about the Program

-The BEST Native American Studies program emphasizes developing native-focused scholarship in Native identity, tribal sovereignty, decolonization, cultural expressions, traditional knowledge, and community building among Indigenous and non-Indigenous communities.
+The BEST Native American Studies program emphasizes developing Native-focused scholarship in Native identity, tribal sovereignty, decolonization, cultural expressions, traditional knowledge, and community building among Indigenous and non-Indigenous communities.
 Our program informs the next generation of leaders in contemporary Native American Studies theory and research methodologies, primarily relational, collaborative, participatory, and focused on community action.

 in_the_moment_charley_painting.png